My Cost to Ship Via FBA (Fulfillment by Amazon)

-Additional related costs: (These are costs that you will need to calculate in your overall cost)
+Additional related costs: (These are costs that you will need to calculate your overall cost)

-- In-bound Freight - Shipments from your office to Amazon's warehouse.
-Amazon has a service where you can print out UPS shipment labels using their UPS rates, which saves a lot of money on in-bound shipments compared to UPS retail rates.
+- Inbound Freight – Shipments from your office to Amazon’s warehouse.
+Amazon has a service where you can print out UPS shipping labels using their UPS rates, which saves a lot of money on inbound shipments compared to UPS retail rates.

-- Labels - A label has a product identifier specific to Amazon Fulfillment Services, including a barcode of the product identifier, item description, and item condition.
-They are standard 1" x 2-5/8" labels and when purchased in bulk will run you less tha $0.01 per label.
+- Labels – A label has a product identifier specific to Amazon Fulfillment Services, including a barcode of the product identifier, item description, and item condition.
+They are standard 1″ x 2-5/8″ labels and when purchased in bulk will run you less than $0.01 per label.

 - Direct Labor – This is the cost a seller incurs to process and ship items to Amazon.